AnyLog-co/documentation/network processing.md

     run client (139.162.164.95:32148, 139.162.164.95:32148) get cpu usage
     </pre>

 * As an empty parenthesis followed by a query.
-The query includes a table name and the info on the query command includes
-    a database name.
-With the empty parenthesis, the network protocol determines the nodes that host the data.
+The query includes 2 sections.
+The first starts with the keyword ***sql*** followed by a database name (and additional instructions on how to execute the query) and the second is the ***select*** statement that includes the table name.
+Using the command (and the metadata), the network protocol determines the nodes that host the data.
 This process is transparent to the caller.
     Example:
     <pre>